jsoberg/jsoberg.github.io/_posts/2025-07-03-opensource.md

 ```

 ### Create the PR
 Smash that `Create pull request` button!
 This will open the PR on the main repository, and run any continuous integration (CI) jobs that the main repository may have set.
 If you [ran tests locally](#make-sure-your-changes-work) you *shouldn't* have a problem here, but if a job ends up failing it's OK!
-The job should tell you what went wrong and then you can correct it - **pushing any commits to your branch will automatically update the PR**, and CI will run again.
+The job should indicate what went wrong and then you can correct it - **pushing any commits to your branch will automatically update the PR**, and CI will run again.

 Note that you **shouldn't rely solely on CI to verify your changes**.
 CI is there to catch issues, but each run comes with some cost - so it's better to [verify your changes work before pushing them](#make-sure-your-changes-work).

-## Step 8 - Wait :watch:
+## Step 9 - Wait :watch:
 Your PR is now open!
 Depending on the project, it may take some time for a maintainer to review it.
 I've seen PRs be reviewed in as quick as a few minutes, and some that have taken weeks - it all depends on how much time maintainers have to dedicate to the project.
 Your only job now is to be patient and wait for a review.

 A maintainer may have feedback that they'll want you to address before merging - this is OK.
 Communicate with the maintainers on the best path forward and relay any questions you may have, and then commit/push the appropriate changes - remember, this is what the PR process is all about!